OcaJoy/AIConfigurableAntenna/docs/source/software.rst

     - ``Motor = 2`` - Uses Reflector Antenna Motor Encoder
   - ``int StepPin``: the pin of the motor driver that controls the motor
   - ``int DirPin``: the pin of the motor driver that controls the direction of the motor
-  - ``long Encoder``: encoder variable of the desired motor to be moved
 - **Returns:** void